spacelift-io/user-documentation/docs/integrations/single-sign-on.md

 In order to disable SSO integration for your Spacelift account, or change the IdP provider, please click the _Disable_ button to delete the integration.
 This change takes effect immediately for new logins, and will invalidate existing sessions.
 New sessions will be created using the new SSO identity provider or - if none is set up - Spacelift will utilize the default identity provider that was used to create the account originally.

-{% hint style="warning" %}
+!!! warning
     Again, please note that new usernames will occupy new seats, even if they're the same users registered with a different identity provider.
-{% endhint %}

 ![](../assets/screenshots/disable-oidc.png)